Mental health in education: Suicide

 According to the California Dept. of Public Health there were 2,210 suicides in 2019 in the US age range of 15-19 and a total of 6,500 suicides from ages 5–25.
 Some research estimates that among 15-24 year-olds, there are approximately 100-200 suicide attempts for every suicide.
 Adolescent suicidality may be a product of network positions characterized by either relative isolation or structural imbalance and a growing body of research links social isolation to suicide.
 Most suicides reported in Ohio from 1963 to 1965 revealed that they tended to be social outcasts (played no sports, had no hobbies, and were not part of any clubs).
 They also suggested that half of these students were failing or near-failing at the time of their deaths.
 These periods of failure and frustration lower the individual's self-concept to a point where they have little sense of self-worth.
 In fact, students who perceive their academic performance as "failing" are three times more likely to attempt suicide than those who perceive their performance to be acceptable.
 However, academic failure in school is not the only cause of suicide in schools.
 Bullying, social isolation, and issues at home are all reasons why students commit suicide.

+Relationships

+Relationships help in shaping the mental-health of teen during their developing stages.
+Healthy relationships can provide teens with support, confidence and a sense of belonging, which therefore helps with the reduction of stress and improves their self-esteem.
+According to the article Relationships and mental health by Dziemianko, and Klaudi relationships that encourage such behaviors can help as comfort source and encourage healthier habits.
+Unhealthy relationships on the other hand such as those that involve pressure, where there's a lot of conflicts, or jealousy, or poor communication can all lead to depression, anxiety, sadness and feelings of loneliness.